devsecfranklin/talk-hack-the-universe/PITCHME.md

 Note:

-- With RA you can bake you noodle with stuff like this.
+- With RA you can bake your noodle with stuff like this.

 ---?image=assets/img/background.png
 @title[Karl Guthe Jansky]